Danishh07/LLD-practice-platform/README.md

 ## AI Usage

-AI tools (Claude) were used throughout development — architecture planning, code generation, and drafting this documentation.
-Every AI-assisted suggestion was reviewed, tested, and in several cases rejected or modified by the developer before being accepted; nothing here was merged unreviewed.
-See [AI_USAGE.md](./AI_USAGE.md) for specific, documented decisions.
+AI tools (primarily Claude) were used throughout development for architecture planning, implementation assistance, code review, testing ideas, and documentation drafting.

+AI-generated suggestions and code were reviewed and tested before being incorporated into the project.
+Several suggestions were modified or deliberately rejected based on the assignment scope, simplicity, and engineering trade-offs.

+See [AI_USAGE.md](./AI_USAGE.md) for specific documented decisions.

 ## Known Limitations